XiangX91/urban-air-quality-kg/README.md

 ---

 ## License
-This work is licensed under a [Creative Commons Attribution 4.0 International License](LICENSE).
+This work is licensed under a [Creative Commons Attribution 4.0 International License](LICENSE), so you can have access to the code, edit it and redistribute it under the same terms.
+Independent of the licensing issues, if you plan on reusing part of our code, we would be glad to know it!

 ---